Gu-Go/GettingCleaningDataCourseProject/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-For this project, we will create a R script called run_analysis.R that does the following.
+For this project, a R script called run_analysis.R will be created that does the following.
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set